babakks/babakks.github.io/_posts/2020-07-03-emojis-in-git-commit-messages.markdown

 ---
 layout: post
-title: "Emojis for Better Git Commit Messages"
+title: "Emojis for Better Git Commit Messages (aka Project Git-Emoji)"
 date: 2020-07-03 19:00:00 +0430
 excerpt: >-
-    Using emoji (aka, emoticon or smiley) in git commit messages helps conveying your intentions in a more terse and effective way.
-I'm madly in love with emojis.
-These cute little digital beings not only help convey your emotions in chats, but do carry weights of meanings which, when faced, we all would easy grasp in a split second.
-Here, I'll explore various emojis, by context, to help you save your time finding the best git commit emoji. messages.
-Also, you easily use the contextual emojis in this post via the "Git-Emoji" VS Code extension.
+    Here's how to pick best emojis for you git commit messages, as part of the Project Git-Emoji.
+We'll explore an long list of emojis for different scenarios and various git commit messages.
+There's also an extension available for VS Code users, named "Git-Emoji".
 categories: article
 author: babakks
 comments: true